hww/UnityTFSM/README.md

 ## Conclusion

-In general the aproach works well with simple projects. :)
+In general the approach works well with simple projects. :)